Introduction to Creative Commons Licenses and Finding Open Content

 Additionally, there are several specialized search portals or databases you can go to in order to find CC licensed materials.
 Here are a few examples:

-- Images: Creative Commons Search
+- Images: Creative Commons Search64

-- Open Educational Resources: OASIS Metasearch
+- Open Educational Resources: OASIS Metasearch65

-- Books: Directory of Open Access Books
+- Books: Directory of Open Access Books66

-- Articles: Open Access Button
+- Articles: Open Access Button67

-- Video: The Open Video Project
+- Video: The Open Video Project68

 Attribution